Enerep/App-Contest/README.md

   - Email: ahd2035@unm.edu

 # Introduction:
 Welcome to DiceDecide, the app where your choices meet destiny.
 With the power of voice commands, visual inputs, and AI integration, decision-making becomes an interactive and engaging experience.
-Whether it's choosing an outfit, picking a dinner spot, or planning your day, Dice Decide is your go-to for making choices with a touch of fun.
+Whether it's choosing an outfit, picking a dinner spot, or planning your day, DiceDecide is your go-to for making choices with a touch of fun.

 # Capabilities:
 * **_Voice Command Feature:_**